Senforsce/tndr/docs/docs/02-quick-start/03-running-your-first-templ-application.md

-# Running your first t1 application
+# Running your first tndr application

 Let's update the previous application to serve HTML over HTTP instead of writing it to the terminal.